Vishnuvardhan (actor): Early career and debut (1971–1980)

 Vishnuvardhan started his career with the National Award-winning movie Vamshavruksha (1971) directed by Girish Karnad based on the novel by S. L. Bhyrappa.
 His first lead role was in Naagarahaavu, directed by Puttanna Kanagal and based on a trilogy by T. R. Subba Rao.
 He won the Karnataka State Film Award for Best Actor for this film.
 Next, he appeared along with Rajkumar in Gandhada Gudi (1972).
 It got a stupendous reception at the box office.
-In 1974, he appeared in Bhootayyana Maga Ayyuwhich is considered an important milestone in the history of Kannada cinema.
+In 1974, he appeared in Bhootayyana Maga Ayyu which is considered an important milestone in the history of Kannada cinema.
 He appeared in many Kannada movies of which three were with Rajinikanth who was then a budding star – Sahodarara Savaal (1977), Galate Samsara (1977) and Kiladi Kittu (1978).
 He acted in the hit romantic drama Hombisilu (1978) and his role of a doctor fetched him his second Karnataka State Film Award for Best Actor.
 During the 70s, Vishnuvardhan formed a successful pair with not only his actress wife Bharathi, but also the two top actresses of the decade – Aarathi and Manjula.
 He was in Tamil films like Alaigal (1973) and Mazhalai Pattalam (1980).